Core Curriculum Committee

 One faculty member from each of the Colleges of Agriculture, Arts and Architecture, Business, Education and Health and Human Development, Engineering, Nursing, Gallatin and Honors College.
 Two faculty members from the College of Letters and Science.
 One faculty member from the Library.
 One additional at-large member to be nominated by Faculty Senate and selected from the faculty to ensure broad representation across the disciplines.
 One student member.

-All positions are appointed by Senior Vice Provost based on nominations from the Colleges, Library and Faculty Senate.
+All positions are appointed by Vice Provost based on nominations from the Colleges, Library and Faculty Senate.
 Student representative appointed/elected by ASMSU.
 If an NTT faculty member is not represented on the Committee then the Vice Provost will select an NTT faculty based on nominations from the Colleges.

 University Studies Representative Director of the Writing Center, Instructional Designer, Center for Faculty Excellence, Division of Student Success Representative